About

 Topic: idiographic change in depression, particularly mood and symptom improvement during treatment captured as intensive longitudinal data.
-My PhD focuses on understanding psychopathology from a complex dynamical systems conceptualization, and one of the core questions I hope to answer, is whether early warning signals can be useful in detecting large symptom improvements in patients receiving treatment for depression.
+My PhD focused on understanding psychopathology from a complex dynamical systems conceptualization, and one of the core questions I have studied is whether early warning signals can be useful in detecting large symptom improvements in patients receiving treatment for depression.

 Promotors: Prof. dr. M. Wichers & Prof. dr. A. J. Oldehinkel